handsontable/handsontable/docs/content/guides/integrate-with-vue/vue-hot-column.md

 To prevent this problem, it is possible to pass the `wrapperRendererCacheSize` option to the `HotTable` component and set it to a number of entries available in the renderer cache.

-## Declaring a custom editor as a component
+## Declare a custom editor as a component

 You can also utilize the Vue 2 components to create custom editors.
 To do so, you'll need to create a component compatible with Handsontable's editor class structure.
 The easiest way to do so is to extend `BaseEditorComponent` - a base editor component exported from `@handsontable/vue`.